 Through a grant from the Bill & Melinda Gates Foundation, SPEC conducted two rapid assessment case studies aimed at understanding how colleges and universities make transformational changes to become laser focused on student success.
 These studies uncovered important insights that higher education administrators will find valuable in their own efforts to transform their institutions.
 Click here to read about what we learned at Elgin Community College.
 Click here to read about what we learned at Drexel University.

-After more than 30 years as a practicing evaluator, Melanie Hwalek and Mary Williams created a model for how to breathe life, fun and excitement into program evaluation experiences.
+After almost 30 years as practicing evaluators, Melanie Hwalek and Mary Williams created a model for how to breathe life, fun and excitement into program evaluation experiences.
 EvaluationLive!® is a practice model that helps evaluators go beyond just doing good work to creating excitement, urgency and a hunger for learning during the evaluation experience.
 This, in turn, maximizes evaluation use and greater value for stakeholders.
+The model has been presented to practicing evaluators at the American Evaluation Association and the Canadian Evaluation Society.
+It’s also helped our nonprofit colleagues learn about how to make program evaluation work better for them.
 Click here to view and download information about EvaluationLive!®.

 SPEC's Faster Forward Fund agent based modeling update